srnas/spqr/README.md

 ## SPQR - SPlit and conQueR for RNA structure prediction!

-SPQR is a coarse-grained representation and energy function for the prediction of the three-dimensional structure of RNA from the knowledge of its sequence.
+SPQR is a coarse-grained representation and energy function for the prediction of the three-dimensional structure of RNA from the knowledge of its sequence [2].

 A nucleotide is represented as two particles: an anisotropic one which stands for the nucleoside and a point particle for the phosphate group.